About the Review

 Fax: 416 408 2372

-Here is a quick overview of the activities that the Review is currently involved in.
+Here is an overview of the activities that the Review is currently involved in.
 This overview will be updated on an ongoing basis.

 Community Advisory Group (the “CAG”) – The CAG is a group of community advisors that is working to ensure that diverse voices within the community are heard.
 The CAG includes a Community Advisor, Ron Rosenes, and a Coordinator, Haran Vijayanathan who further facilitate the group’s activities.
 The CAG is meeting on a regular basis, and is directly involved in the design and implementation of the Review’s public outreach and engagement plan.